Rouslane-A/RNAseq---Steered-research-project/README.md

 ## Contents
 **Novel Analysis:** This directory contains all the scripts for the novel analysis, this includes:
+- DownloadData.sh: this scrip downloads the raw data
 - Quality control: Scripts for assessing the quality of the data
 - Filtering: Script for filtering the data based on a defined criteria
 - Alignment: Scripts for aligning the data to the refernce genome